Disclaimer

 Passwords and restricted downloads

 You have permission to access restricted content when I say you can access it.
 Simply knowing the password and/or the URL is not sufficient.
-Please be aware that a number of restricted things log when it is downloaded, and by who, and also some may refuse to give it to you unless you are 'known' to the system (like, static IP type 'known').
+Please be aware that restricted things log when access, and by who, and also some may refuse to give it to you unless you are 'known' to the system.

 By restricted, I mean commercial software, beta test software, pre-release content, and the like.
 If you need a URL that isn't readily available, or if you need a name/password, then chances are the content you are looking for is classed as 'restricted'.